bibleexchange/courses/pentateuch/en/103_introduction-to-pentateuch.md

 | Man created to rule creation.                                                                          | Man created to do the service of the gods so the gods would not have to work so hard.
 VI.
 8, 34                                         |
 | Man created from the soil.                                                                             | Man created from the blood of slain hero. (kingu).
 VI.
 33                                                                               |

 It is possible these tablets are older than any copies of Scripture that we have, but this does not mean they are a more reliable record just because they are older.
-Of necessity, the first task of inspiration would be to supplant the often absurd and childish traditions of men with a revelation of the true history (thePentateuch), and such history we find in words of matchless grandeur, and in an order which, rightly understood, is absolutely scientific.
+Of necessity, the first task of inspiration would be to supplant the often absurd and childish traditions of men with a revelation of the true history (the Pentateuch), and such history we find in words of matchless grandeur, and in an order which, rightly understood, is absolutely scientific.

 ---

-# Foot Notes:
+**Foot Notes:**

 - [1] Authenticity: whether they exist genuine and entire as they came from the hands of their author.
 - [2] American Tract Society Dictionary, "Genesis."Matt.
 8:4--Lev.
 14:3-4; Matt.
 19:7-- Deut.
 24:1; John 1:45-Gen. 3:15; 49:10& etc.; Mark 12:26-- Ex.
 3:2-6; and many more.